MovingBlocks/Terasology/docs/Home.md

 These pages offer more advanced insight into how specific features of the game are architected and why.

-- [[Project Sturcture | Codebase Structure]] - a high-level overview of the code base
+- [Project Sturcture](./Codebase-Structure.md) - a high-level overview of the code base
-- [[Entity System Architecture]] - describes the structure and usage of the entity system.
+- [Entity System Architecture](./Entity-System-Architecture.md) - describes the structure and usage of the entity system.
-- [[Events and Systems]] - describes how new game logic can be hooked in
+- [Events and Systems](./Events-and-Systems.md) - describes how new game logic can be hooked in
 - [Block Architecture](https://github.com/Terasology/TutorialAssetSystem/wiki/Block-Attributes) - development overview of our Block system. (pending changes needed to make the game work in an applet again)
-- [[Block Shapes]] - defining 3D meshes via definitions in JSON!
+- [Block Shapes](./Block-Shapes.md) - defining 3D meshes via definitions in JSON!

 ## Announcement Channels